ev3dev-lang-java/RPLidar4J/README.md

 ### Connect the sensor on your robot

-If you adquire the RPLidarA1 Kit, the sensor includes in the Kit a small USB Controller.
+If you adquire a kit, the sensor includes a small
+USB Controller.
 Connect plug the sensor with the USB Controller.
 Later, connect the USB Controller to your favourite Brick (EV3, BrickPi+ & PiStorms) You should notice that the brick turn on the USB Controller and